anuja2015/AZ-104/Manage-identities-governance/Module5.md

 - not related to the job title
 - Can assign one or more roles to a user.

+There are 2 types of roles in azure.

+- __Azure AD (Entra ID) administrator roles:__ used for granting access for privileged actions in Microsoft Entra ID.
+- __Azure roles:__ - Roles assigned for accessing azure resources.

 ### Benefits of RBAC

 - Simpler management
 - less errors. make sure right role is assigned.
 - easier for new users added to the system to be assigned the correct permissions

 ### Managing the access to resources